MrE-Fog/CommandLine/readme.md

         .AsImplementedInterfaces()
         .AsSelf();

-    //register the command locator and other in-built commands builder.RegisterType<CommandLocator>().As<ICommandLocator>();
+    //register the command locator and other in-built commands (such as help, and the auto complete commands) builder.RegisterType<CommandLocator>().As<ICommandLocator>();
     builder.RegisterAssemblyTypes(typeof(ICommand).Assembly).As<ICommand>().AsSelf();